sudeepjc/part-tracer-v5/README.md

 4. Added a few query related chanincode to query range of keys, with and without pagination, getting history of an asset And support for rich queries
 5. With Fabric CA
 6. Custom identity creation commands
+7. With nodejs sdk and run the commands using the node js scripts

 Instructions:
 1. Add the bin folder to the path
 2. follow the instructions in the commands.txt
+3. cd generalOrgApp
+4. run command: npm install
+3. cd airbusOrgApp
+4. run command: npm install